Failover and failback

 Improve reliability using the failover/failback features of Jedis.

 Jedis supports failover and failback to improve the availability of connections to Redis databases.
-This page explains the concepts and describes how to configure Jedis for failover and failback.
+This page explains how to configure Jedis for failover and failback.
+For an overview of the concepts, see the main Failover/failback page.

 Jedis uses the resilience4j library to detect connection problems using a circuit breaker design pattern.